tmard/NoSQL-Databases/README.md

 ## Background

 The UK Food Standards Agency evaluates various establishments across the United Kingdom and gives them a food hygiene rating.
-I have been contracted by the editors of a food magazine, *Eat Safe, Love,* to evaluate some of the ratings data in order to help the journalists and food critics decide where to focus future articles.
+I have been contracted by the editors of a food magazine, *Eat Safe, Love*, to evaluate some of the ratings data in order to help the journalists and food critics decide where to focus future articles.